rdunlop/unicycling-registration/README.md

     ERROR_EMAIL2=bob+nauccerrors@dunlopweb.com

-The DOMAIN setting is used to build the links in the e-mails, set it to the hostname of the deployed application
+The `domain` setting is used to build the links in the e-mails, set it to the hostname of the deployed application

-    DOMAIN=uniregtest.herokuapp.com
+    domain: regtest.unicycling-software.com

 If you want to allow user accounts to be created WITHOUT requiring e-mail confirmation, set the following variable, or "Authorize the laptop":

-    MAIL_SKIP_CONFIRMATION=true
+    mail_skip_confirmation: true

 Paypal Account
 --------------